-Local authorities have a legal duty to provide accommodation for all children remanded to local authority accommodation.52 Once a child is remanded to the local authority, it is for the local authority to decide where they are placed.
+Local authorities have a legal duty to provide accommodation for all children remanded to local authority accommodation.72 Once a child is remanded to the local authority, it is for the local authority to decide where they are placed.
 This can mean placement in non-secure local authority accommodation; in a foster home; in a children's home; or, where appropriate, in the home of a family member or friend.
 It can even mean returning to the child's home address.
-However, if the court is concerned about this, they can specify that the child is not to reside with a named person or at a named address.

-The local authority can decide to place the child in a secure placement, even where non-secure accommodation was requested by the court,53 where the child:
+However, if the court is concerned about this, they can specify that the child is not to reside with a named person or at a named address.73 The local authority can apply to the court to place the child in a secure placement (a secure children's home), where the child:

-- (h) has a history of absconding and is likely to abscond from any other description of accommodation; and if the child absconds, is likely to suffer significant harm; or - (i) if kept in any other description of accommodation, is likely to injure themself or other persons.54
+- (i) has a history of absconding and is likely to abscond from any other description of accommodation; and if the child absconds, is likely to suffer significant harm; or - (ii) if kept in any other description of accommodation, is likely to injure themself or other persons.74